 In 2009, I began my career as a student at Texas Tech.
 Working as a photographer at The Daily Toreador, I learned from several well-experienced editors.
 Then for the next three years, I was able to lead the photo staff and helped develop more than a dozen award-winning photographers.
 Additionally, while working at the DT, I executed numerous side projects; including introducing a popular photo-themed Twitter account, rebuilding the image archive, creating workflow guidelines, and began weekly exercises to train new staff members (the basis of my Technique of the Week series.)

-Currently, in my job with the A-J, I am expanding my knowledge into new areas, while also utilizing reliable favorites.
-We recently entered the world of podcasting with a couple sports-related shows, with plans to expand show counts in the future.
+In my job with the A-J, I am expanding my knowledge into new areas, while also utilizing reliable favorites.
+We recently entered the world of podcasting with a couple of sports-related shows, with plans to expand show counts in the future.
 In the realm of social media, I have taken over the Instagram account and created new quick videos known as #AJStats.
 For this upcoming year, I am looking for ways to improve my video techniques by way of several long-term projects.
 One such project has been The Process, where I followed the Estacado football team throughout the season.
 All while producing weekly feature videos of the athletes, coaches, and school along the way.